 ALCOHOL AND YOUR HEALTH

-Between 2014 and 2017, 79% of people living in Alberta drank alcohol.1 Yet most people don’t think about the wide-ranging health impacts of drinking.
+In 2019, 77% of people living in Alberta drank alcohol in the past 12 months.1 Yet most people don’t think about the health effects of drinking alcohol.

 Health Condition Specific Information